 - Codename: Kids Next Door revolves around this trope.
 Children beating up adults is played for laughs, while it's played as a Kick the Dog moment when an adult hurts a child.
 However, it is Discussed and Deconstructed in Operation: M.A.T.A.D.O.R.: While the "Bull Fights" are shown at first as slapstick, Numbuh 5 berates Wally for taking part in them, saying the KND fight only evil adults, and the latter discovers the sinister truth behind said fights (adults are lured with promises of becoming better fathers, and force-fed enough coffee to charge at anything) as he's pitted against his own father.

-- In Family Guy, Lois is assaulted at a supermarket by a group of children who mistake her for Saggy Naggy, a grouchy puppet character on Peter's kids' show whom Peter based on to get back at her.
+- In Family Guy, Lois is assaulted at a supermarket by a group of children who mistake her for Saggy Naggy, a grouchy puppet character on Peter's kids' show whom Peter based on his wife to get back at her.

 - In The Simpsons, episode "Two Bad Neighbors", George H. W. Bush is a guest character.
 The first act of the episode has Bart floating around the former president as a wannabe Dennis the Menace, simply causing havoc and Mr. Bush being unable to do more than fume while his wife is oblivious about Bart's antics and thinking he's a nice kid.
 When Bart shreds Mr. Bush's autobiography, the former president has had enough and spanks Bart's bottom once before sending him home to "think about what he had done".
 Bart's response: go to Homer and tell him that Mr. Bush had hit him, making both guys (who had been chums during the first act) go on the (increasingly serious) warpath.
 At least once during the next two acts, Mr. Bush tells Homer that Bart deserved it because of destroying his autobiography and other havoc and wants an apology, but Bart doesn't want to give it and Homer doesn't care about it; Bush hit his kid, and Homer wants payback (hypocritical because, you know, the throttlings).